Skip to content

 Example

-Creates: working_directory/facts_domain_subdomain.ttl
+Creates: working_directory/current.ttl

 Source code in ontocast/tool/triple_manager/filesystem_manager.py

-"""Store a graph with facts in the filesystem.
+"""Store an RDF graph in the filesystem.

-This method stores the given RDF graph containing facts as a
+This method stores the given RDF graph as a Turtle file in the

 Args:

-g: The RDF graph containing facts to store.
+graph: The RDF graph to store.

 Example:

->>> facts = RDFGraph()
+>>> graph = RDFGraph()

-# Creates: working_directory/facts_domain_subdomain.ttl
+# Creates: working_directory/current.ttl

 """